deepaktalwardt/interview-prep-cpp/README.md

 ## Day 12: September 26, 2019
 #### LeetCode
 * :large_blue_circle: [785-is-graph-bipartite.cpp](LeetCode/785-is-graph-bipartite.cpp) _Hint: Any neighbor of a node cannot have the same color as itself._
-* :large_blue_circle: [364-nested-list-weight-sum-ii.cpp](LeetCode/364-nested-list-weight-sum-ii.cpp) _Hint: Iterate through, find add an integer as many times as there are levels below it._
+* :large_blue_circle: [364-nested-list-weight-sum-ii.cpp](LeetCode/364-nested-list-weight-sum-ii.cpp) _Hint: Iterate through, add an integer as many times as there are levels below it._

 #### Pramp
 * :red_circle: [word-count-engine.cpp](Pramp/interview-3/word-count-engine.cpp) _Hint: You cannot do sorting and counting at the same time._